prommis/idaes-flowsheet-processor-ui/README.md

 2. The WaterTAP-UI package has been succesfully installed
 3. Watertap is cloned and installed locally.
 This is required for transferring data files (png and yaml)
 4. Watertap and Watertap-ui directories must be inside of the same parent directory.
-5. `watertap-ui-env` Conda environment is active
+5. `flowsheet-processor-env` Conda environment is active

 ### 1. Transfer Entry points